AndrewAMD/DynamicArray/README.md

 1. Build DynamicArray.dll
 2. Copy the newly built DynamicArray.dll to your Zorro folder.
 3. Copy dynamic.h to your Zorro/include folder.
 4. Optionally, copy Zorro/Dynamic.c to your Zorro/Strategy folder.
-This file demonstrates the functionality of the library.
+This script demonstrates the functionality of the library.

 ## License